Łazanki noodles

 The Łazanki queen

-Lazanki made its way to the Polish-Lithuanian Commonwealth in the mid-16th century, thanks to Bona Sforza, the Italian wife of King Sigismund I the Old.
+Lazanki made its way to the Polish-Lithuanian Commonwealth in the mid-16th century, thanks to Bona Sforza, queen of Poland, or more precisely, the Italian wife of King Sigismund I the Old.
 The queen arrived in Poland with her Italian cooks, and that’s when lazanki were created.
-The name “lazanki” is a nod to lasagna, reminding its large rectangles of pasta.
-Considering that lazanki are essentially mini versions of lasagna, it’s obvious that their Polish name is a cute small variation: little lasagna.
+The name “lazanki” is a nod to Italian lasagna, reminding its large rectangles of pasta.
+Considering that lazanki are essentially mini versions of lasagna, it’s evident that their Polish name is a cute small variation: little lasagna.

 Łazanki noodles with sauerkraut, cabbage, smoked sausage, bacon and mushrooms